KOSASIH/NFTech/README.md

 # NFTech

-Neurofibromatosis prevention medical technology system supported by Artificial Intelligence (AI)
+The NFTech prevention system is a medical technology platform supported by artificial intelligence (AI) and machine learning algorithms.

 ## Mission